kevinhennessy/Angular_Sig/Session 2/readme.md

 * Tracks the current workout
 * Creates a new workout
 * Loads the existing workout
 * Saves the workout

+Follow these steps to implement the Workout Builder Service:
-Copy workout-builder-service.ts from the workout-builder/builder-services folder under trainer/src/components in checkpoint 4.5.
+* Copy workout-builder-service.ts from the workout-builder/builder-services folder under trainer/src/components in **[Checkpoint 4.5](https://github.com/chandermani/angular2byexample/tree/checkpoint4.5)**.

-While we normally make services available application wide, the WorkoutBuilderService will only be used in the Workout Builder feature.
+* While we normally make services available application wide, the WorkoutBuilderService will only be used in the Workout Builder feature.
 Therefore, instead of registering it with the providers in AppModule, we will register it in the provider array of the WorkoutBuilderModule as follows (after adding it as an import at the top of the file):
 ```javascript
 providers: [
     WorkoutBuilderService,